idaholab/moose/modules/contact/doc/content/modules/contact/tutorials/introduction/index.md

 # Introduction to Contact

-Users are expected to have worked through the [Introduction to Tensor Mechanics](solid_mechanics/tutorials/introduction/index.md) tutorial first.
+Users are expected to have worked through the [Introduction to Solid Mechanics](solid_mechanics/tutorials/introduction/index.md) tutorial first.

 ## [First contact](contact/tutorials/introduction/step01.md)